 Unfortunately, even though infants don’t possess fully developed vocal skills, they’re not immune to the hoarseness and vocal problems that can plague adults.
-If you notice that your infant has a raspy voice, there are a number of simple causes and solutions for the hoarseness.
+If you notice that your infant has a raspy voice, there are a number of simple causes and solutions for an infant’s hoarse voice.

 -Prolonged crying.
 Although all infants cry, some do so more frequently, especially when suffering from colic.
 Excessive crying can lead to swollen vocal cords and a raspy voice.
 Once infants rest their voices, the hoarseness can diminish.
 Many infants outgrow phases of heavy crying on their own.